 Job Search and Career Counselling

 Relocating and living in another country can be both challenging and exciting.
 There are often many practical matters to figure out, including job search.
-One of the most important question you might ask is: “How do I find a job in Denmark?”
+One of the most important questions you might ask is: “How do I find a job in Denmark?”

 Applying for jobs in Denmark may be a very different process than in your home country.
 ISM, through the career counselling program, will be able to assist you in understanding this process, gaining the needed skills and knowledge in order to embark on your career in Denmark.